wp-plugins/simple-random-quotation/readme.txt

 <h4 id="quoationSource">Dante Alighieri:</h4><blockquote id="randomQuotation">There is no greater sorrow than thinking back upon a happy time in misery.</blockquote>

 You just need to add a #quotationSource and a #randomQuotation CSS rules or just let the chips fall where they may.
-This

 This is my first WordPress plugin it isn't terribly clever.
 I eventually looked at the original plugin, hello.php and combined with my experience writing mashups just cranked it out.